zacjones93/egghead-instructor-101-guide/02-creating-lessons/egghead-lesson.md

 * a desire to share knowledge
 * the patience to learn the process

-We aren't looking for new\/novel\/exciting ways to present and teach. egghead.io style is to record your screen and walk a collegue through a concept or feature.
+**We aren't looking for new/novel/exciting ways to present and teach**.

+*egghead.io style* is to record your screen and walk a collegue through a concept or feature.
 We don't use fancy video editing tricks or transitions beyond simply cutting out empty space, mistakes, and excessive "ummm"s and making sure the audio gain is at a consistent level.

 You can think about an egghead lesson like calling a coworker over to your desk to show them something cool that you just learned.
 Would you make a slide deck for them?
 Would you use star-dissolve transitions?
 Probably not!